JoakimOL/Ttm4135-compendium/src/04-pseudorandomnumbers.md

 1. Backtracking resistance
     - An attacker who knows the current state of the DRBG cannot distinguish between earlier outputs.
-    - If you see one output, you cannot make sense of, or guess, earlier outputs?
+    - If you see one output, you cannot make sense of, or guess, earlier outputs
 2. forward prediction resistance
     - An attacker who knows the current state of the DRBG should not be able to distinguish between later states and the current.